Last updated:

 Subacute (de Quervain) Thyroiditis

-Subacute thyroiditis is inflammation of the thyroid gland occurring as a post-viral inflammatory response.
+Subacute thyroiditis is an inflammation of the thyroid gland occurring as a post-viral inflammatory response.
 It is associated with viral infections (coxsackievirus, mumps, measles, adenovirus, infectious mononucleosis).
 It is the most common cause of a painful thyroid gland.
 Another painless subtype exists as an autoimmune-driven phenomenon in post-partum women.

 - Signs and symptoms